Ayut0/Ayut0/README.md

   I like solving problems efficiently.

 ## 📫 How to reach me ...
-I am always open to new opptunity.
+I am always open to a new opptunity.

 Please feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/yutoyama)